2pack94/CS50Games_8_3D_Helicopter_Game/Readme.txt

 1. Assign Animator Component to a Game Object.
 2. Add Animator Controller (contains animation state machine) to the Animator Component.
 3. Create an animation clip with the Animation Window (Window -> Animation -> Animation) or import an existing one.
+The GameObject that should be animated must be selected in the Hierarchy for this.
 4. Assign Animation clip to a state in the Animator Controller.

 Animation Parameters: https://docs.unity3d.com/Manual/AnimationParameters.html
 Animation Parameters can be accessed by scripts to control the flow of the animation state machine.
-An animation can be also played directly without a transition with Animator.Play(<animation_name>).
+An animation can be also played directly without a transition with Animator.Play(<animation_name>) and with a transition with Animator.CrossFade(<animation_name>, <transition_time>).

 Export Blender Models:
 Make sure the pivot point is at the desired location: